leekiereloo/leekiereloo.github.io/SelfieYearAbout.md

 SelfieYear is a simple yet powerful iOS application that allows you to organize your selfies into albums and generate beautiful, face-aligned timelapse videos.
 The app is designed with privacy as its core principle—all processing happens directly on your iPhone or iPad, and your photos never leave your device.

+## 💬 Support & Feedback

+If you encounter any bugs, have a feature request, or want to provide feedback, please feel free to write to [leekiereloo@gmail.com](mailto:leekiereloo@gmail.com) or open an issue on this repository.

+Providing the following information will help resolve issues faster:

+-   Your device model (e.g., iPhone 15 Pro)
+-   iOS version (e.g., iOS 18.0)
+-   A detailed description of the issue.
+-   Screenshots or screen recordings, if applicable.

 ## ✨ Features

 -   **Album Management:** Create and manage multiple albums for different projects or years.